Cortexelus/Pizzafire/README.md

 ### Applying Style Transfer to Large Images
 # You will likely run out of GPU memory if you want your output image to be larger than 800px * 800px.
 # Therefore, split a large content image into smaller slices, leave them in their own directory.
 # Use ImageSlicer.pynb to do this.
+Recombine slices later.
+# Set hop_size lower than slice_size to have a blending margin.
+# This is a naive approach, and produces subtle artifacts at edges.
 add_to_jobs("inputs/style.png", "inputs/image_slices", True)

 # PIZZAFIRE